-When the motor is on standby and not waiting for a Timer, pressing Speed 1, Speed 2, or Speed 3 enables a quick start run.
+When the motor is in Standby Mode, pressing Speed 1, Speed 2, or Speed 3 enables a Quick Start.
 In this case, the motor runs at the RPM assigned to the speed button until the START/PAUSE button is pressed.